-The requirements governing the format and content of local authorities' annual accounts (under s106 of the Local Government (Scotland) Act 1973 joint boards and committees are to be treated as local authorities) are contained in The Code of Practice on Local Authority Accounting in the United Kingdom (the "Code").
+The requirements governing the format and content of local authorities' annual accounts (under s.106 of the Local Government (Scotland) Act 1973 joint boards and committees are to be treated as local authorities) are contained in The Code of Practice on Local Authority Accounting in the United Kingdom (the "Code").

-The Non-Domestic Rates (Scotland) Act (2020), continued to introduce changes to processes in the Non-Domestic Rating (NDR) system.
-Functions of local Valuation Appeal Panels passed to the Local Taxation Chamber (LTC), under the realm of the Scottish Courts and Tribunals Service (SCTS).
-A new two-stage appeals process was implemented, with Assessors receiving proposals which require detailed consideration and response, with the appellants having a right to appeal the subsequent decision to the LTC.
+New processes arising from the Non-Domestic Rates (Scotland) Act (2020), continued to impact the administration of the Non-Domestic Rating (NDR) system.
+Changes to the appeal system through the Local Taxation Chamber (LTC), under the realm of the Scottish Courts and Tribunals Service (SCTS) are now firmly bedded in, and a steady flow of work arises from this.